vladyslavgusakovskiy/azure_task_1_initial_setup/README.md

 Before completing any task in the module, make sure that you followed all the steps described in the **Environment Setup** topic, in particular:

 1. Ensure you have an [Azure](https://azure.microsoft.com/en-us/free/) account and subscription.
-2. Create a resource group called *"mate-academy"* in the Azure subscription.
+2. Create a resource group called *"mate-resources"* in the Azure subscription.
-3. In the *"mate-academy"* resource group, create a storage account (any name) and a *"task-artifacts"* container.
+3. In the *"mate-resources"* resource group, create a storage account (any name) and a *"task-artifacts"* container.
 4. Install [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4) on your computer.
 All tasks in this module use Powershell 7.
 To run it in the terminal, execute the following command:
     ```
     pwsh